Daylight Savings Time (DST)

-Clinicians need to be aware of these shifts and unique implications for Clinical Information System (CIS) behaviors.
+Clinicians need to be aware of these shifts and unique implications for clinical information system (CIS) behaviours.
 While ambulatory care is little affected by what happens in the early hours of the morning, emergent, inpatient, surgical and critical care contexts can be sensitive to the loss or gain of small time intervals.
+Linked at the bottom of this page, 1-pagers summarize key considerations around DST for prescribers, and guides provide further details.

 Patients undergoing time-sensitive or time-limited therapies (e.g., continuous infusion of fluids or medications for a specified interval) are at risk for receiving a smaller intervention exposure than expected.
 Treatments or tests scheduled for the "skipped" hour need careful attention to ensure that they occur, are sequenced and are not co-administered if meant to be separated in time.